Platform

 WHO IS YOUR TARGET AUDIENCE?

-When you’re starting to think about how to market your advertising agency, it’s essential to specialize in a corner of the market.
-Rather than trying to do everything for everyone, your marketing plan starts with identifying your buyer persona.
+When you’re starting to think about marketing your advertising agency, it’s essential to specialize in a niche market.
+Rather than trying to do everything for everyone, your marketing plan should start with identifying your buyer persona.

-Here are a few questions you should answer in order to help establish your target audience:
+Here are a few questions you should answer to help establish your target audience:

 Who are they?
-By having a basic understanding of who you’re looking to work with, you’ll be able to better target them and speak to their needs.
-Demographics should focus more on the businesses you are working with rather than the people running them.
-Instead of focusing on personal demographics like a person’s age, sex, or education, you want to focus on the organization’s demographics.
+By understanding who you’re looking to work with, you’ll be able to target them better and speak to their needs.
+Demographics should focus more on the businesses you are working with than those running them.
+Instead of personal demographics like age, sex, or education, you want to focus on the organization’s demographics.
 Consider answering questions like:

 • What industry are they in?